inaka/apns4erl/README.md

 ## Feedback

-`apns4erl` also allows us to get feedback for APNs service.
+`apns4erl` also allows us to get feedback from APNs service.
 It does it thru the [binary API](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/BinaryProviderAPI.html).

 In order to get feedback we would need a `Provider Certificate` and have it set at `config` file as we do for `push notifications`.
 Then we will call `apns:get_feedback/0`.
 The response will be a list of `feedback()`